Silwan: Ottoman Empire

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine (SWP) described Silwan as a "village perched on a precipice and badly built of stone.
 The waters is brought from Ain Umm ed Deraj.
 There are numerous caves among and behind the houses, which are used as stables by the inhabitants."

-Modern settlement of the western ridge of the modern urban neighborhood of Silwan, called Wadi Hilweh in Arabic and dubbed in 1920 "the City of David" by Jewish-French archaeologist :de:Raymond Weill (1874–1950), began in 1873–1874, when the Meyuchas family moved out of the Old City to a new home on the ridge.
+Modern settlement of the western ridge of the modern urban neighborhood of Silwan began in 1873–1874, when the Meyuchas family moved out of the Old City to a new home on the ridge.
+It was called Wadi Hilweh in Arabic.

 In books published between 1888 and 1911, travellers describe the valley floor as verdant and cultivated, with the stony village perched along the top of the eastern ridge hillside.
 Explorer Gustaf Dalman (1855–1941) describes the manner in which the villagers of Silwan irrigated their vegetable crop which they planted on terraces.
 The village of Silwan was located on the eastern slope of the Kidron Valley, above the outlet of the Gihon Spring opposite Wadi Hilweh.
 The villagers cultivated the arable land in the Kidron Valley, which in biblical tradition formed the king's gardens during the Davidic dynasty, to grow vegetables for market in Jerusalem.

 Between 1885 and 1891, 45 new stone houses were built for a Yemenite Jewish community in what is now the Batn al-Hawa area of Silwan.
 The neighbourhood included a place of worship now known as the Old Yemenite Synagogue.

 In 1896 the population of Silwan was estimated to be about 939 persons.

+In 1911, amateur archaeologist Montagu Parker claimed the then Mount Ophel area was the location of the "ancient City of David."
+In 1913, Jewish-French professional archaeologist Raymond Weill (1874–1950) investigated the site and agreed it was "the City of David."